MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Security checklist item \#8:** *Review your driver to make sure that your are properly controlling access.*

-**Managing Driver Access Control**
+**Managing driver access control**

 Drivers must help to prevent users from inappropriately accessing a computer's devices and files.
 To prevent unauthorized access to devices and files, you must:

 -   Name device objects only when necessary.
 -   Provide security descriptors for device objects and interfaces.

-For more information, review these topics.
+For more information, see the following articles:

 [Controlling Device Access in KMDF Drivers](https://msdn.microsoft.com/windows/hardware/drivers/wdf/controlling-device-access-in-kmdf-drivers)